Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 For me, I use this for my Proxmox cluster and have an LXC run the scripts, but it should work on other types of Linux machines.

 To get tailscale working on a Proxmox LXC follow these directions https://github.com/mossc001/Tailscale-LXC
-(Note to self hyperlink when on computer)

 Planned Features:
 1. Ability to call multiple numbers